As Christians we need to continue to learn more about our faith and prepare ourselves and

 Secular Franciscan Order

 This organization is a Vatican approved Lay Order for adults 18 years and older that dedicate themselves to follow Jesus Christ, revealed in the holy Scriptures and modeled by St. Francis.
 Membership encompasses a process including periods of inquiry, orientation, and candidacy resulting in a profession of faith and lifetime commitment to a Rule of Life.
-A local Fraternity, including members primarily from St. Joan of Arc and St. Patrick parishes, meets regularly on the 3rd Friday of each month.
+Lady Clare Fraternity, includes members primarily from St. Joan of Arc and St. Patrick parishes, and meets regularly on the 3rd Friday of each month.
 Locally, the Order provides financial and prayer support of the Poor Clares.

 Legion of Mary